 Currently, our startup research company is searching for partnerships with existing aviation manufacturing companies to bring their aircraft to the market.

 A very special thanks to the original team, Kris P, Nathan S, Anthony V, Abraham M, Dennis T, Steve W, Joe M without these people the simulator and 3d printed model would not exist.
-They represent the collective effort for sustainable aviation. l
+They represent a collective effort for sustainable aviation.

 Officially established and founded by Robert Gomez, as a limited liability aviation research company in New Jersey.